fuguanqi/brita/README.md

-# ita - Bounce Rate Prediction on Image & Text Aesthestics
+# brita - Bounce Rate Prediction on Image & Text Aesthestics
 This project is only for academic use.
 Considerations of commercial use is discouraged.

 ## Running environment